Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Product Carbon Footprint Analyst

-Have you already received a spreadsheet from a customer asking for the carbon footprint of your components?
-If so, you’re not alone.
-And if you haven’t yet, it’s only a matter of time.
+Has a customer already sent you a spreadsheet asking for the carbon footprint of your components?
+If so, you are not the only one.
+And if it hasn't landed yet, it is only a matter of time.

-In the automotive industry, this is no longer a conversation about sustainability.
-It’s a conversation about whether you stay in the business or not.
-Vehicle manufacturers are no longer measuring only their own emissions: more and more OEMs are integrating product carbon footprint requirements into supplier approval, contract renewal, and supplier selection processes.
+In the automotive industry this is no longer a conversation about sustainability.
+It is a conversation about whether you stay in the business or not.
+Vehicle manufacturers (the OEMs) no longer measure only their own emissions: more and more of them are building the product carbon footprint into supplier approval, contract renewal and supplier selection.
+Do you know exactly what they are asking for, and why?

-Why the automotive industry is leading these requirements
+Why the automotive sector is leading the demands

-The result is a cascading effect that is already underway.
-Volkswagen Group, Stellantis, BMW, Renault… all are incorporating product carbon footprint data as a formal variable in supplier evaluation and renewal processes.
-What used to be a voluntary questionnaire or an occasional request is rapidly becoming a requirement to renew contracts or participate in tenders.
+The result is a cascade effect that is already under way.
+Groups such as Volkswagen, Stellantis, BMW and Renault are incorporating the product carbon footprint as a formal variable in their supplier evaluation and renewal processes.
+What used to be a voluntary questionnaire or a one-off request is becoming a requirement to renew a contract or enter a tender.

 What OEMs mean by "product carbon footprint"

-When a manufacturer asks you for this data, they are referring to the PCF (Product Carbon Footprint): the greenhouse gas emissions associated with the lifecycle of your component, expressed in kg of CO₂ equivalent per unit produced.
+When a manufacturer asks you for this figure, they mean the PCF (product carbon footprint): the greenhouse-gas emissions associated with the life cycle of your component, expressed in kg of CO₂ equivalent per unit produced.

-The most common scope in initial requests is what’s known as cradle-to-gate: from raw material extraction to the moment the component leaves your facility.
-The reference methodologies are usually ISO 14067 or the GHG Protocol.
-Some customers also ask for the calculation to include transport to their facilities, or for the results to be third-party verified.
+The most common scope in early requests is what is known as cradle to gate: from raw-material extraction until the component leaves your plant.
+The reference methodology is usually ISO 14067 or the GHG Protocol Product Standard.
+Some customers also ask for the calculation to include transport to their facilities, or for it to be verified by a third party.

 The problem is that when the request arrives, it is rarely well explained.
-Sometimes it’s just an Excel file with unclear columns.
-Other times, it references a regulation you are unfamiliar with.
+Sometimes it is a spreadsheet with unclear columns.
+Other times it is a reference to a regulation you do not know.
 And there is almost always a tight deadline.

 Where suppliers get stuck

-This is where most companies run into problems.
+This is where most companies get bogged down.

-The data exists, but it is scattered: energy consumption in one system, material purchases in another, transport data in an outdated spreadsheet no one maintains.
-Consolidating everything for a one-off calculation is already a significant effort.
-But what really impacts day-to-day operations is having to repeat the process constantly because another customer requests it — in a different format and for a different product.
-Can you imagine the workload involved in doing all of this without a system that automates it?
+The data exists, but it is scattered: energy consumption in one system, material purchases in another, transport data in a spreadsheet nobody updates.
+Consolidating it all for a single calculation is already a considerable effort.
+But what really hits day-to-day operations is having to repeat it constantly because another customer asks for it, in a different format and for a different product.

-The second issue is traceability.
-OEMs do not just want the emissions figure — they want to know where it comes from.
-A calculation without documented sources and applied emission factors will not pass an audit and immediately creates distrust with the customer.
+The second problem is traceability.
+The OEM does not just want the emissions figure, it wants to know where it comes from.
+A calculation without documented sources and applied emission factors will not pass an audit and creates distrust with the customer.

-The result is that many suppliers end up responding late, with weak data, or are simply unable to respond at all.
+The upshot is that many suppliers end up responding late, with weak data, or simply cannot respond at all.

-If this situation sounds familiar, we have prepared a specific guide for industrial suppliers explaining exactly how to overcome this challenge.
-Learn what your customer is really asking for, which data you need, and how to build a defensible first calculation without disrupting your operations.
+If this situation sounds familiar, we have prepared a specific guide for industrial suppliers that explains how to get out of this deadlock: what your customer is really asking for, which data you need and how to build a first defensible calculation without grinding your operations to a halt.

 Download the free guide

 The implications are directly commercial.
-Suppliers that cannot demonstrate the carbon footprint of their products face delays in supplier approval processes, difficulties renewing contracts, and lost tenders to competitors that already have the data.
+Suppliers that cannot evidence the footprint of their products face delays in approval processes, difficulties renewing contracts and lost tenders against competitors that do have the figure.
 If you cannot provide it, another supplier will.

 Carolina Skarupa